What to Know About the Contraceptive Coil

 Factors to consider include:

-- How long you want the coil to be effective for
+- how long you want the coil to be effective for

-- Whether you’re able to use hormonal contraception
+- whether you’re able to use hormonal contraception

-- If you have other conditions that the coil could help with, for example heavy periods or endometriosis
+- if you have other conditions that the coil could help with, for example, heavy periods or endometriosis

 Who can use the coil?

-The coil can be used by a range of women, even if they’re under 16.
-If you are under 16, your doctor or nurse will not tell a parent or carer as long as they’re sure that you fully understand all the information you’ve been given and the choices that you’re making.
+You can get the coil if you’re of reproductive age, even if you’re under 16.
+If you are under 16, you do not need the permission of a parent or carer as long as the doctor or nurse is sure that you fully understand all the information you’ve been given and the choices that you’re making.

-If you have any signs of infection, or any unexplained bleeding, these are symptoms that the doctor or nurse will want to look into more before inserting a coil.
-You can’t use a coil if you have a pelvic infection, vaginal inflammation or an STI.
+Some conditions that affect the womb, like fibroids (growths on the womb), might mean that the coil is less suitable for you.
+If you have any signs of infection or any unexplained bleeding, these are symptoms that the doctor or nurse will want to look into more before inserting a coil.

 You cannot use the IUD if you have: